yuhui/launchext-json/README.md

-# JSON Helper Extension for Adobe Experience Platform Launch
+# JSON Helper Extension for Adobe Experience Platform Data Collection Tags

-This is an extension for Adobe Experience Platform Launch to provide native JSON support.
+This is an extension for Adobe Experience Platform Data Collection Tags to provide native JSON support.

 It provides Data Element types to perform the following operations: